Queenstown Hill Time Walk

 Located in the heart of Queenstown, the Queenstown Hill Time Walk is one of the most popular and accessible walks in the region.

 The demanding 1.5km walk up Te Tapunui is built to show the past, present and future of Queenstown.
-Along the track are 6 information plates and illustrations about different time periods in Queesntown's history including Maori settlements, the goldrush and the development of Queenstown to Adventure Capital of the World.
+Along the track are 6 information plates and illustrations about different time periods in Queenstown’s history including Māori settlements, the goldrush and the development of Queenstown as we know it today.

-- Duration: 2-3 hours return
+• Duration: 2-3 hours return

-- Best time to go: Year round.
+• Best time to go: Year-round.
 In Winter there may be snow so make sure to wear walking shoes that have good grip.

 • Location: Central Queenstown

-The starting point for the Queenstown Hill Time Walk is located at a small car park off Belfast Terrace in Queenstown, not far from the city centre.The car park and start of the walk.
+• Start/finish point: The starting point for the Queenstown Hill Time Walk is located at a small car park off Belfast Terrace in Queenstown, not far from the city centre.
+A Queenstown Lakes District Council sign marks the car park and the start of the walk.

-- Difficulty: Medium to high fitness required
+• Difficulty: Medium to high fitness required

-Before you set out, always make sure you're prepared for any sudden changes in weather.
+Queenstown Hill Time Walk is a council-managed track that crosses lease land.
+Please respect the landowner's property and stay on the trail at all times.
+Before you set out, always ensure you're prepared for any sudden changes in weather.
 Know these five simple outdoor safety rules before you go.